val3r1o/gns3-automation-fabric/README.md

 Double check if the interfaces are correctly connected also on the OOB switch </br>
 Run the nodes!!
 # 3
-If not able to consol on OS10: edit->preferences-> console application -> edit: KDE/KONSOLE <- this package is already installed by the script</br>
+If not able to consol in: edit->preferences-> console application -> edit: KDE/KONSOLE <- this package is already installed by the script</br>
 OS10 usr/psw is standard admin/admin </br>
+SONiC usr/psw is standard admin/YourPaSsWoRd
 Setup the mgmt interface to the preferred oob IP for your network. example config provided </br>
 All configs and script/inventory are aligned. should all work out-of-the-box